mdoyle91/MetLog/README.md

 A successful API call with an example of the data you'll be using if applicable Pseudocoded steps on your game's play and win logic You may not use the JS Canvas Library unless you can demonstrate a clear understanding of JS and the "This." keyword!

+Pseudo-coding
+-Write asynochronous call functions in Javascript to ensure you'll be ableto get all applicable data -Create corresponding HTML tags that match the wireframe -Add EventListeners to the Javascript
+-Style the CSS for mobile/desktop versions
+-Create an entry screen
+-Add translation feature
+-Figure out pop-ups for new user navigation